Marijuana is a green or gray mixture of dried, shredded flowers and leaves of the hemp plant Cannabis sativa.

 - Become very sleepy after a few hours, as the early effects fade

-The effects of marijuana on each person depend on the type of cannabis and how much THC it contains; the way the drug is taken (by smoking or eating); the experience and expectations of the user; the setting where the drug is used; and whether alcohol or other drugs are also being used.
+The effects of marijuana on each person depending on the type of cannabis and how much THC it contains; the way the drug is taken (by smoking or eating); the experience and expectations of the user; the setting where the drug is used; and whether alcohol or other drugs are also being used.
 Some people feel nothing at all when they first try marijuana; others may feel high (intoxicated and/or euphoric).

-It’s common for marijuana users to become engrossed with ordinary sights, sounds or tastes, and trivial events may seem extremely interesting or funny.
+It’s common for marijuana users to become engrossed with ordinary sights, sounds, or tastes, and trivial events may seem extremely interesting or funny.
 Time seems to pass very slowly, so minutes feel like hours.
 Sometimes the drug causes users to feel thirsty and very hungry—an effect called “the munchies.”

 The main active chemical in marijuana is THC.
 In 1988, it was discovered that the membranes of certain nerve cells contain protein receptors that bind THC.
 Once securely in place, THC kicks off a series of cellular reactions that lead to the high that users experience when they smoke marijuana.

-Marijuana is addictive because it causes compulsive, uncontrollable drug craving, seeking and use, even in the face of negative health and social consequences.
+Marijuana is addictive because it causes compulsive, uncontrollable drug craving, seeking, and use, even in the face of negative health and social consequences.
 In 2004, more than 298,317 people entering drug treatment programs reported marijuana as their primary drug of abuse.
 Some heavy marijuana users show signs of withdrawal when they do not use the drug.
 They develop symptoms such as restlessness, loss of appetite, trouble sleeping, weight loss, and shaky hands.